asakusuma/sw-postmessage-crash/README.md

 # sw-postmessage-crash
 Reproduces a service worker crashing a chrome tab via `postMessage` between an installing and active worker.
 The issue is intermittent, and chances of it happening seem to be increased by using `skipWaiting()`.
+We found the issue in a more complicated service worker that used `postMessage` but not actually need `skipWaiting()` to reproduce.
 Issue is reproduced in `Version 65.0.3325.162 (Official Build) (64-bit)`, but not Canary.

 `python -m SimpleHTTPServer 8000`